ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-examples/aws-linux-vm.markdown

-# Installation : Setup Scenarios : AWS Linux VM
+# Setup Examples : AWS Linux VM

-In this walkthrough we will setup RavenDB on an AWS EC2 t2.micro virtual machine.
+In this walkthrough we will setup RavenDB on an AWS EC2 t2.micro virtual machine running Ubuntu 16.04.

 We will go through the necessary steps that are required for RavenDB to run securely including how to configure RavenDB with the correct IP addresses and ports.